T.C. Cannon (Kiowa/Caddo). Self Portrait in the Studio. 1975. © The Estate of T.C. Cannon; Tia Collection, Santa Fe, NM. James Hart Photography

 May 12–December 1, 2024

-The exhibition highlights the ways in which Native artists have increasingly asserted their agency over representations of their communities and identities through time.
+This exhibition highlights the ways in which Native artists have increasingly asserted agency—the exertion of one’s own power—over representations of their communities and identities over time.
 In the early 20th century, white arts educators encouraged Native artists to create “authentic” art—as defined by settlers—that embraced traditional subject matter while often neglecting present realities.
-In the decades that have followed, artists have shrugged off these expectations by depicting their communities on their own terms.
-Such work illustrates the modern Native experience, problematizes harmful stereotypes, and pointedly challenges outsider understandings of Native identity.
+In the decades that followed, generations of artists have shrugged off settler expectations by depicting their community on their own terms.
+Such work illustrates the modern Native experience, problematizes harmful stereotypes, and pointedly challenges outsider understandings of Indigenous identity.
 Among the featured artists are Julie Buffalohead (Ponca Tribe of Oklahoma), T.C.
 Cannon (Kiowa/Caddo), Jaune Quick-to-See Smith (Citizen of the Confederated Salish and Kootenai Nation), Wendy Red Star (Apsáalooke (Crow)), and Rose B. Simpson (Santa Clara Pueblo).

 Don’t wait for me, just tell me where you’re going